 Roussanne is perfect for many wine and food matches as the grape produces good, food friendly wines.
 Of course this helps to make numerous wine and food matches.
 For example.
 Roussanne pairs well with a wide variety of seafood dishes, especially shellfish and of course the most important dish of Southern France, bouillabaisse.
-Roussanne also pairs well with pate, roast chicken, pork, veal, cream sauces and with a vast array of different soft and hard cheeses.
+Roussanne also pairs well with pate, roast chicken, pork, veal, cream sauces, spicy flavors, Asian cuisine and with a vast array of different soft and hard cheeses.